Busanga Bush Camp

 Thanks to the mist rising off the floodplains as they dry up in winter, guests can experience incredible pink sunrises and sunsets, while the floodplains and dambos (open, grassy clearings) teem with wildlife and birds.
 By June, these grasslands attract great herds of zebra and blue wildebeest, as well as puku, red lechwe and buffalo, all of which are pursued by predators, most notably lion, though we also see cheetah and wild dog.
 The plains around the camp provide some of the best lion viewing in Africa, and guests sometimes observe them climbing trees.
 A special treat in the region is the resident herd of roan antelope.
 For those interested in birding, the park boasts nearly 500 species, including endemics such as Chaplin's Barbet.
 During the wet season, when the marshes are lush and swampy, flocks of cranes, herons and other waders show up in great numbers.

-Activities include game drives, night drives in search of nocturnal wildlife, walking safaris, and birdwatching.
+Activities include game drives, night drives in search of nocturnal wildlife and birdwatching.

 Image 1 & 3 © Dana Allen, Image 2 © Caroline Culbert